DA1729/PoChang_Solutions/Chapter_3/3.11.1/docs/shift_8bit_doc.md

 ## Report for this Version-1

 The Utilization Report and the  Timing Report have been uploaded as a text file generated directly from Vivado, I have hidden a few details of my device and all.
+I also have uploaded the schematic.
+I can also upload soooo many other things at this point that I am getting overwhelmed, so we stop at the schematic.

 ## Using Rotate-Right Circuit and Reversing Circuit